Mert-data-Mat/ENS160-AHT21-Sensor/README.md

 | **Adafruit AHTX0** | For AHT20/AHT21 temperature & humidity |
 | *(optional)* **ScioSense ENS160** | For ENS160 high-level API (some boards use modified forks) |

-## Wireless ESP-NOW Extension (ESP8266)
+📡 Wireless ESP-NOW Extension (ESP8266)

-After getting stable ENS160 + AHT21 readings over I²C, I extended the setup to work completely wirelessly using ESP-NOW on two Wemos D1 mini boards.
+After confirming stable ENS160 + AHT21 readings over I²C, I extended the project to work completely wirelessly using ESP-NOW on two Wemos D1 mini boards.
-This lets one board act as a sensor node, sending air-quality data to another board that simply receives and prints it — no Wi-Fi router or internet required.
+This setup turns one board into a sensor node (TX) and another into a receiver (RX) that logs and displays data — no Wi-Fi network or internet required.

+Data Packet Structure
+'''cpp
 typedef struct __attribute__((packed)) {
   uint8_t  aqi;          // Air Quality Index (1–5)
   uint16_t tvoc;         // Total VOC (ppb)